cliffhall/mcp-c64/README.md

 #### The `tokenize_program` tool

 * Uses the `petcat` command included with the VICE emulator
-* To tokenize a Unicode or standard ASCII file for the C
+* To tokenize a Unicode or standard ASCII file for the Commodore 64, include the `-w2` argument
 * See the `petcat` [command line options reference](https://vice-emu.sourceforge.io/vice_16.html#SEC390) for more info on configuring the tokenizer input and output behavior
 * See the C64-Wiki for [PETSCII control characters](https://www.c64-wiki.com/wiki/control_character) that can be used in BASIC strings for such things as cursor movement and character color